cchudzicki-ocw-testing/7.91j-spring-2014/content/pages/syllabus.md

 Project
 -------

 Students in one of the graduate versions of this course will complete a computational biology research project.
-See the [table]({{< baseurl >}}/pages/syllabus#table) for clarification.
+See the {{< resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "table" "#table" >}} for clarification.
 The project is designed to give you practice in applying computational methods to contemporary problems in biology.
 Students design and carry out projects working in a group or by themselves.
 All students will provide online feedback (peer review) on the presentations.
 More information is in the {{< resource_link 53ef1941-5287-4b4f-1e1e-3b94324eeb48 "Project" >}} section.

 {{< anchor "grade" >}}{{< /anchor >}}Grading
 --------------------------------------------

 The different versions of this course have different grading schemes.
-See the [table]({{< baseurl >}}/pages/syllabus#table) for clarification.
+See the {{< resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "table" "#table" >}} for clarification.
 An additional 1% extra credit may be awarded for exceptional class participation.

 ### Grading Scheme 1